Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Step 3: Choose a domain name

-If you don’t have a domain name, you can register a new one with Bluehost for free for the first year.
+And if you don’t have a domain name, you can register a new one with Bluehost for free for the first year.
 Simply enter the domain name you want to use to start the registration process.

 Step 4: Create your account

 After that, you’ll fill out your payment details.
+Then, you’ll have the option to choose between several add-ons.

 Step 5: Choose hosting add-ons